tiller-vgs/agile-template/.github/ISSUE_TEMPLATE/user-story.md

 # Importance
 <!--
-- An integer estimate how important this user story is.
+- An integer estimate how important this user story is (Example: 1-10).
-- It does not matter if the value is 11 or 200 (200 is simply more important than 11).
+- It does not matter if the value is 3 or 200 (200 is simply more important than 3).
 -->

 # Initial Estimation of Effort